-The Arab American Cultural Center seeks to affirm the diverse needs of the Arab American students; to increase awareness about Arab American cultures and histories; and to build community, solidarity, and safe spaces while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area.
+The Arab American Cultural Center seeks to affirm the diverse needs of the Arab and Arab American students; to increase awareness about Arab and Arab American cultures and histories; and to build community, solidarity, and safe spaces while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area.

-- Assist students and staff gain access to the resources needed for academic and professional success
+- Assist students and staff to gain access to the resources needed for academic and professional success

 - Create an archive of Arab American needs and stories at UIC

 - Build safe and joyous spaces for fostering safety and belonging

 - Affirm the various identities of the Arab region and its diasporas

 - Provide educational resources to the UIC community about Arabs, Muslims, and Arab and Muslim Americans

 - Support the transition and the language barriers facing international students from the Arab region

 - Strengthen communities through Arab and Arab American arts and cultures

 - Build alliances among UIC students, faculty, staff, and community on campus with a focus on social justice, dignity, and respect for all oppressed and marginalized communities.